Adore2113/MarsHSim/docs/dev_log.md

     ♡ I am not going to have a timer for the compressors yet, but for future versions I am planning on adding a regen state and usig absorption/sorbent beds that need a regen cycle between intakes

 #### Next Session:
-    ♡ add isru_atm to power, bugger gas, and other gas handling files and update isru_outputs and updates to include 'water'
+    ♡ add isru_atm to power, bugger gas and other gas handling files and update isru_outputs and updates to include 'water'

 ##      06/21/2026